Suven-p/Pacman_OpenGL/README.md

 ```

 ## Running the project
 The output executable files are located at `/path/to/pacman/bin/`.
-CMake should also copy required assests(images, shaders and dll files) to the `bin` directory.